 The Hall of Fame & Honor Roll

-Before looking toward the future, we honor the giants who paved the way.
+Before looking toward the future, IAA-Vic recognizes the inventors whose achievements demonstrate the impact independent creators can have on industry and society.
 These individuals represent the pinnacle of Australian invention and remain the benchmark for our annual competition.

 In Memoriam: Buzz Cousins